kksgandhi/micrologue/README.md

  - Check out `configuration.js` for a variety of game settings and simple tweaks.
  - You can change the colors for the various speakers in `speakers.css`

-To actually write your own text, open `passages.js`.
+ - To actually write your own text, open `passages.js`.
 There is some commenting within the file that should hopefully help you along.
 The first two passages are examples of the simple features, after that the passages show off some of the advanced features.

 Advanced Guide
 --------------

- - I suggest zettelkasten programs like [Obsidian](https://obsidian.md/) for prototyping and viewing projects like this.
  - Rather than using the zipped release, I suggest cloning this repository and using a typescript compiler to compile the js files.
 Typescript will tell you if your passage is in the wrong format.
+ - I suggest zettelkasten programs like [Obsidian](https://obsidian.md/) for prototyping and viewing projects like this.
- - You can use the js hooks and a state variable to modify your game based on whether the player has visited certain passages etc.
+ - You can use the js hooks and state variables to modify your game based on whether the player has visited certain passages etc.
+   - For example, in `passages.ts` you can add a variable called `hasPlayerVisitedPassageX`, and then in passage X you can create an `onEnter` hook like `onEnter: () => hasPlayerVisitedPassageX = true` to keep track.
  - Remember that the browser console exists.
 At the moment it's not heavily utilized, but you can certainly use it to print developer only stuff.
 [Link to instructions on how to open developer tools.](https://grantwinney.com/how-do-i-view-the-dev-console-in-my-browser/) Once you've opened dev tools, go to the tab that says "console"

 Features